 While Halibut fishing is our bread and butter, our waters also produce fantastic fishing for King and Coho Salmon as well as Ling Cod, Rock Fish, Yellow-Eye, etc. You can fish for Salmon, Halibut, and Rock Fish all in the same day.

 #1 Lodge & Restaurant

-Gustavus halibut anglers appreciate our shallow-water fishing of 90 to 180 feet.
-Bring home that delicious, fresh halibut without a trip to your chiropractor.
+Gustavus halibut fishermen appreciate our shallow-water fishing of 50 to 200 feet.
+Bring home that delicious, fresh halibut without a trip to your chiropractor afterwards.

 Average Size Halibut Caught in Alaska (By Location)

-Perhaps on the third day while the fisherman fish, the non-anglers could take in a half day whale watching tour and spend the other half day exploring the local shops and art galleries or just relax back at the lodge on the deck, get a massage, and soak in the hot tub.
-The fourth day you could all go on the Glacier Bay Day Tour and take in the beautiful scenery of the area.
+Fish for a couple days together and then perhaps on the third day while the fisherman fish, the non-anglers could take in a half day whale watching tour and spend the other half day exploring the local shops and art galleries or just relax back at the lodge on the deck, get a massage, and soak in the hot tub.
+The fourth day you could all go on a Glacier Bay National Park tour and take in the beautiful scenery of the area.